-CALL FOR ENTRIES IS OPEN.
+CALL FOR ENTRIES IS NOW CLOSED.

 The festival is scheduled for November 11-19 in Festival City, Utah by Zion Canyon and Cedar Breaks.